EclecticIQ Pandemic Intelligence Update - Week 14

 Analysts observed two new TTPs used in COVID-19 themed attacks that use disinformation.
 An extortion-type attack presents an escalation to physically infect family members of victims who receive these non-targeted emails.

 Fake corona-antivirus software was pushed to victims in attacks last week.
 These attacks use very basic and common TTPs lacking sophistication.
-The EclecticIQ Threat Intelligence Platform contains over 70 unique TTPs since 2018 that weaponized fake Antivirus products.
+EclecticIQ Platform contains over 70 unique TTPs since 2018 that weaponized fake Antivirus products.
 These attacks demonstrate that COVID-19 continues to draw attention from many threat actors.
 Attacks show no signs of slowing down.